Grumman HU-16 Albatross: United States services

+Other operators

-The Pakistan Air Force operated 4 SA-16As from 1958 to 1968, which it received under the Mutual Defense Assistance Act.
+The Pakistan Air Force operated four SA-16As from 1958 to 1968, which it received under the Mutual Defense Assistance Act.
 No. 4 Squadron was equipped with them while based at Drigh Road Air Base.
 The SA-16s were used for maritime reconnaissance and coastal patrol during the 1965 War with India.
-At least one SA-16 was on patrol during the 17-day war, flying fourteen missions in support of the Pakistan Navy.
-They were stored on August 19, 1968.
+At least one SA-16 was on patrol during the 17-day war, flying 14 missions in support of the Pakistan Navy.
+They were stored on 19 August 1968.

-The Indonesian Air Force operated 8 UF-1 acquired in 1958 and 4 ex-West German Navy UF-2S acquired in 1977, all were assigned to the 5th Air Squadron and were retired in the 1980s.
+The Indonesian Air Force operated eight UF-1s acquired in 1958 and four ex-West German Navy UF-2Ss acquired in 1977, all were assigned to the 5th Air Squadron and were retired in the 1980s.
 The Indonesian Navy also operated two ex-USN UF-2 received in 1960.
-Five UF-1 of the 5th Air Squadron were deployed in the frontline airfields during the Operation Trikora in 1962.
-They were utilized for various roles, including maritime patrol, search and rescue, weather observation, and forward air control.
-One of them went missing and was presumed to have crashed into the sea after entering cumulonimbus cloud during a SAR mission on 17 May 1962.
-Two Indonesian Navy's UF-2 were also deployed to Maluku Islands during Operation Trikora.
+Five UF-1s of the 5th Air Squadron were deployed in the frontline airfields during the Operation Trikora in 1962.
+They were used for various roles, including maritime patrol, SAR, weather observation, and forward air control.
+One of them went missing and was presumed to have crashed into the sea after entering cumulonimbus clouds during a SAR mission on 17 May 1962.
+Two Indonesian Navy's UF-2s were also deployed to Maluku Islands during Operation Trikora.
 Three Grumman Albatrosses from the Indonesian Air Force took part in the 1975 invasion of East Timor for maritime patrol role.
-Due to shortage of ground attack aircraft in the initial stage of the invasion, the Albatross was modified so it could be armed with 12.7 mm M2 Browning machine guns, bombs and rockets.
-The Albatross was only used once for a ground attack mission.
+Due to shortage of ground-attack aircraft in the initial stage of the invasion, the Albatross was modified so it could be armed with 12.7 mm M2 Browning machine guns, bombs, and rockets.
+The Albatross was only used once for a ground-attack mission.

-The Royal Canadian Air Force operated Grumman Albatrosses with the designation "CSR-110".
+The Royal Canadian Air Force (RCAF) operated the Albatross, which was locally designated as CSR-110, which replaced the service's WW2-era Consolidated PBY Catalina fleet to conduct search and rescue (SAR) duties.
+It was replaced by a combination of rotorcraft and the de Havilland Canada DHC-5 Buffalo aircraft.